SenorAgosto/Dot-pp/README.md

 # Dot++

 A small library for reading DOT graph files and serializing graphs into DOT files.
-We support a subset of DOT:
+We support a subset of DOT when parsing:

 - we require an semicolon at the end of each line
 - we don't support subgraphs
 - we don't support position attributes
-- we will support multiple graphs per input file, your `ConstructionPolicy` should be prepared to deal with that scenario.
+- we will support multiple graphs per input file, your construction policy (see below) should be prepared to deal with that scenario should your input files fall into this catagory.

-### Use

-Client code implements a `ConstructionPolicy` to be called into by the DOT parser.
-The policy is passed to the DOT parser as a template parameter.

-For example:
+### Graph Construction from DOT files

+The DOT parser is parameterized on a client construction policy and calls into the policy as a DOT input is parsed.
+The following is an example construction policy:

     class ConstructionPolicy {